psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 ## 4. JWT-based Response Mode

 This document defines a new JWT-based mode to encode authorization responses parameters.
-All response parameters defined for a certain response type are conveyed in a JWT along with additional fields used to further protect the transmission.
+All response parameters defined for a given response type are conveyed in a JWT along with additional fields used to further protect the transmission.
 Since there are different techniques to encode the JWT itself in the response to the client, namely query URI parameter, fragment component and form post, this draft defines a set of response mode values in accordance with [OIDM] corresponding to this techniques.

 ### 4.1.
 The JWT Response Document